 Animal Management Training Australia workshops are designed and faciilited by one of Australia's leading Behaviour Veterinarians and Founder of the Dog Bite Prevention Project Dr Tracey Henderson.

-With more than two decades of experience as a qualified Behaviour Veterinarian, General Practice Vet, Consultant, Facilitator, and Speaker Tracey is a consultant to the Adelaide courts and works with councils and organisations across Australia on dangerous dog risks.
+With more than two decades of experience as a qualified Behaviour Veterinarian, general practice vet, and consultant to the Adelaide courts, Tracey is an engaging, passionate, and sought after facilitator, and keynote speaker and works with councils and organisations across Australia with a special interest in the behaviour of high risk animals.

 maximum numbers apply

-We'll facilitate an engaging, hands on, interactive Teams training for your vet clinic or council for either a full or half day.
+We'll facilitate an engaging, hands on, interactive half day Advanced Behaviour or Refresher training for your vet clinic or council on either Teams or Zoom.

 maximum numbers apply